dax8it/ATJIUJITSU-REAL-NEW/content/pages/calendar.md

 Please arrive on time to class or 10 minutes prior to class starting!
 If you arrive past 15 minutes, you are not allowed to take class.

+### Discover the Jiujitsu NYC Difference: Join Us Today!

+Ready to embark on an unparalleled martial arts journey?
+Whether you're considering a one-week trial or diving into full membership, Jiujitsu NYC Academy has the perfect plan tailored for you.
+With a range of flexible and affordable membership options, we're committed to ensuring that every student finds their ideal fit.
+Don't miss out on this opportunity to elevate your skills, boost your confidence, and be part of our vibrant martial arts community.
+Experience firsthand the exceptional training and camaraderie that sets Jiujitsu NYC Academy apart. **Sign up now** and begin your transformative journey with us!

 <script src="https://www.maonrails.com/js/widgets.js"></script>

 <div class="maonrails-booking" attr-gym="DL7vA"></div>